Complete non-ambiguous trees and associated permutations: new enumerative results: Upper-diagonal CNATs and permutations

 We are now equipped to define the desired bijection from upper-diagonal CNATs to permutations.
-In fact, given any label set $\lambda$, we define a bijection from $\lambda$-labelled CNATs to permutations of $\lambda$.
+In fact, given any label set $\lambda$, we define a bijection from $\lambda$-labelled CNATs to set-permutations of the label set $\lambda$ ($\lambda$-permutations for short).
 Since upper-diagonal CNATs of size $n$ can be viewed as $[n-1]$-labelled CNATs, this gives the desired bijection.